AmadeussSystem/Inkporter/README.md

 ---

 ## Why Inkporter?
 Tired of manually processing notebook scans?
-This plugin automates the workflow from this  while adding powerful Obsidian integration:
+This plugin automates the workflow from this  while adding powerful Obsidian integration: Please Watch this video to understand the motivation behind the plugin.
+Go Sub this Guy his works really somethink to see

 <p align="center">
   <a href="https://www.youtube.com/watch?v=9T9VL8_i1Tg">